-The Catch-All, all method, no discussion, Kool-Aid drinker’s guide to Sous Vide Processing
+The Catch-All, Quick Start, Kool-Aid drinker’s guide to Sous Vide Processing.

 This approach to Sous Vide can be used for Beef, Veal, Chicken, Pork, and almost any other land or air dwelling prey.
 It does not necessarily apply to fish or seafood.

 - According to the scientific evidence, proteins processed via sous vide cannot be penetrated by any flavoring in the bag other than sodium ions, typically in the form of salt.

 - Adding flavorings to the bag for the benefit of flavoring the sous jus is safe in most cases, but keep in mind that typical sous vide temperatures are not hot enough to cook/denature garlic or any other vegetable products.

 - Safe processing temperatures typically start at 129 F/54 C.